sjohner/jhnr.ch/content/blog/create-budget-for-azure-resource-group.md

 DELETE https://management.azure.com/subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.Consumption/budgets/mybudget?api-version=2018-06-30
 ```

-Besides using the ARM REST API directly, you can also create a budget by creating an ARM template and apply it to a resource group.
+If you do not want to use the ARM REST API directly, you can also manage budgets by creating an ARM template and apply it to a resource group.
 This might come in handy if you are automating budget creating within a resource group provisioning script for example.
 Microsoft already provides an ARM template in their [Azure quickstart templates repository on Github](https://github.com/Azure/azure-quickstart-templates/tree/master/create-budget) which can be used for that purpose.

 {{< gist sjohner 305945169b9bece38ccd0416af829e3a >}}